Teacher Spotlight Sponsored by COUNTRY Financial

 The OSSAA & COUNTRY Financial are teaming up to recognize the efforts of educators and coaches/advisors who go beyond the call of duty to positively impact the lives of Oklahoma high school students inside and outside of the classroom.

-Current teaching role & some history of your teaching career.
+Current teaching role; some history of your teaching career, if applicable:

 What is the most rewarding part of being a teacher at your school?